 RUNTON PARISH HISTORY SOCIETY: There is now a much larger display of our photographs and "The Runtonian" (a magazine produced by the school in 1924) at The parish office The Reading Room East Runton.

 The book "The Runtons Past and Present" is available and features old photographs alongside the new ones of the same views as near as possible with narration on each picture.
-Priced £6.99 it is available at good book shops and in our local shops at East and West Runton.
-Also from the Clerk during opening hours at the Reading Room office.
+Priced £6.99 it is available at good book shops.
+No longer available locally.